 - HOA rules – The above information also applies to your Homeowner’s Association if you belong to one.
 The last thing you want to do is tick off your neighbors when the whole intention was to create a space to enjoy their company.

 - Foundation – Make sure you have the correct type of foundation for your area and shed size.
 There are many types of materials to use for foundations, such as wood, concrete, gravel, or crushed stone.

 - Electrical – Drinking a warm beer in the dark will never be considered acceptable, so electricity is a non-negotiable item.
 You have to have electricity if seeing your guests’ smiling faces is important to you.
 And we all also know that keeping the beverages cold will always be a top priority for any drinking establishment.

-- Insulation – Do you want your bar shed be used year round?
+- Insulation – Do you want your bar shed to be used year-round?
 If you live in a hot or cold area, or if you have fluctuations in weather, remember that it’s hard to relax when the temperature isn’t bearable.
 Heating and/or air conditioning may be important to you.

 - Lighting – Now this one can be fun!
 You can choose traditional lighting or something more “night-clubby” like colored LED lights.
 The choice is yours, and you know how you’ve pictured your bar to be.

 Another important detail to keep in mind being the responsible adult that you are… It would be wise to make sure that you are able to close and lock the windows and doors when you aren’t entertaining.
 You don’t want to give anyone access to your special space that you haven’t invited.
 Having the ability to secure your bar shed is the best way to keep uninvited passers-by (or even your teenagers) away from your liquor and give them one less temptation in life.